The best home and style deals and sales to shop this weekend

 We understand, though, that saving money isn't always easy.
 In fact, finding quality deals and sales takes work.

 So, this week (and every week) TODAY Shopping is doing the work!
 We pulled together all the best deals and sales on home and style items to shop this weekend.
-You'll score low prices on everything from outdoor patio sets to sneakers.
+You'll save on everything from grills to wedge sandals.

 Plus, our list is alphabetized to make finding the deals easy!